 If you’re using PayPal, you will need to create an app first.
-The same applies if you use Stripe.
-Either way, it’s incredibly easy to create a payment app in PayPal or Stripe – you won’t be coding anything; just enter your business details, and the payment processors will do everything for you.
+The same applies if you use Stripe, Square, Mollie or Razorpay.
+Either way, it’s incredibly easy to create a payment app in these gateways – you won’t be coding anything; just enter your business details, and the payment processors will do everything for you.

 Changing Form Appearance

 Booknetic also features built-in color options for your forms.
 Choose from 7 built-in color schemes to quickly change how your forms look.